Dragon Boat Festival — Duanwu in China

 -

-Memorize Qu Yuan (about 340 BC — 278 BC), a capable but banished royal that sacrificed after his country had perished.
+Memorize Qu Yuan (about 340 BC — 278 BC), a capable but banished royal who sacrificed after his country had perished.

 -

-Memorize Wu Zixu (about 559 BC — 484 BC), the best friend of Sun Tzu and a loyal official that was set up and executed by his King.
+Memorize Wu Zixu (about 559 BC — 484 BC), the best friend of Sun Tzu and a loyal official who was set up and executed by his King.

 The original date of the Dragon Boat Festival, though in May, varied in history; in the Han Dynasty (202 BC — 220 AD), it was regulated to celebrate on the 5th of May.